 Use of Manual Testing – The Weakest Link in Agile and DevOps Process

 Manual testing is still (by far) the most used way to test anything on mobile.
 And that’s the biggest resource hog.
-Sinking effort and resources to manual doing while there are awesome test automation to help is a bad choice.
+Sinking effort and resources to manual doing while there is awesome test automation to help is a bad choice.
 Organizations understand this and want to build up that test automation competence to get things moving faster, cheaper and getting better results.

 No Geographically Relevant Testbed – Devices, Networks, Back-End Integration

 The target market matters you the most.
 If (and typically yes) app developers are targeting their app globally as potential with global app market is simply huge.
 Instantly, there are hundreds of millions of potential users for the application, game or web product – and making sure it will work well on all possible devices these users use.

 According to the results of our survey, there are three major things that app developers are concerned about: 1) devices, 2) networks, and 3) back-end.